ferserc1/bg2e-native/README.md

 To setup the dependencies using the PowerShell script, you must to meet the following requirements:

 - You must to allow the execution of PowerShell scripts.
 - You need `git` access from PowerShell.
+Note that you can install git from the Visual Studio Installer, but I have found that this method does not give you access to git from PowerShell.
+It is easier to download git for Windows from [https://git-smc.com](https://git-scm.com/download/win).

 You can enable script execution by opening a PowerShell window with administrator privileges and executing the following line: